wjakob/nanobind/docs/api_core.rst

    overlapping or identical input types (e.g. :cpp:class:`object`) and must run code at runtime to select the right overload.

-   You should probably write a thorough docstring explicing the expected inputs in this case, since the behavior won't be obvious from the auto-generated function signature list in the docstring.
+   You should probably write a thorough docstring that explicitly mentions the expected inputs in this case, since the behavior won't be obvious from the auto-generated function signature.
 It can be frustrating when a function call fails with an error message stating that the provided arguments aren't compatible with any overload, when the associated error message suggests otherwise.

    .. cpp:function:: next_overload()